 Main contractor - Laing O'Rourke; installers - Crown house Technologies and Fullflow

 BLÜCHER® EuroPipe, BLÜCHER® Channel

 Designed by architects RSH+P and constructed by Laing O'Rourke, the 224m-tall Leadenhall Building is already recognised as a great piece of contextual architecture and a genuine new icon for London, one of the very few buildings that will be instantly identified with the city.

-The Leadenhall Building is owned by C C Land and was a joint venture development by British Land and Oxford Properties.
-The credentials of the Leadenhall Building provide the development with unrivalled integrity, authenticity and quality.
+Owned by C C Land, the building was a joint venture development by British Land and Oxford Properties.
+Its credentials provide the development with unrivalled integrity, authenticity and quality.
 It is designed and built to previous owners, British Land and Oxford Properties’, guiding principle: that a sustainable approach is essential to delivering high quality buildings.

 BLÜCHER gullies are installed in the plant room areas.